android606/ultimate_mcp_server_windows/README.md

 ```

 Available options:
-- `--check`: Check API keys for all configured providers
+- `-c, --check`: Check API keys for all configured providers
 - `--models`: List available models for each provider

 #### Testing a Provider